EvripB/3Dprinting/Voron/Talking Voron/README.md

 It will take few seconds to play the first time.
 Run it again and it should play instantly.

 ### Useful commands
-Add this in your `PRINT_START` macro
+Add this in your `PRINT_START` macro:
 `SAY S="Print is starting"`

-Add this in your `PRINT_END` macro
+Add this in your `PRINT_END` macro:
 `SAY S="Print completed"`

 To modify the volume of your rpi, first run:
 `amixer scontrols`
 The output should be something like this: `Simple mixer control 'PCM',0`.
 You need the text between the ' ' which, in my case, is PCM.
+If you get both 'PCM' and 'Master', try both of them in the below command to see which one works for you.

 Set the desired volume represended in percentage and replace 'PCM' with whatever you found in the previous command:
 `amixer set PCM 95%`